-Journal of Scientific Perspectives (JSP) is committed to meeting and upholding standards of ethical behaviour at all stages of the publication process.
-It strictly follows the general ethical guidelines provided by the Committee on Publication Ethics (COPE) and the Open Access Scholarly Publishers Association (OASPA).
-Depending on these principles and general publication requirements, editors, peer reviewers, and authors must take the following responsibilities in accordance to professional ethic and norms.
-The proper and ethical process of publishing is dependent on fulfilling these resposibilities.
+Health Sciences Quarterly (HSQ) is committed to meeting and upholding standards of ethical principles at all stages of the publication process.
+It strictly follows the general ethical guidelines provided by the Committee on Publication Ethics and the Open Access Scholarly Publishers Association.
+Depending on these principles and general publication requirements, editors, peer reviewers, and authors must take the following responsibilities in accordance with professional ethics and norms.
+The proper and ethical process of publishing is dependent on fulfilling these responsibilities.

 1.1.
 The General Responsibilities